Involutions and higher order automorphisms of Higgs bundle moduli spaces: Introduction

 The paper is organized as follows.
 In Section \ref{lie-theory} we give the necessary background on involutions and real forms of complex semisimple Lie algebras and Lie groups.
 Somethings are quite standard, but we include other relevant results necessary for our Higgs bundle analysis that we have not found in the literature.
 Recently we learned of the paper by J. Adams \cite{adams} which relates closely to the Galois cohomology approach to real forms that we take in this paper.
 We extend some of the features to arbitrary finite order automorphisms of a complex semisimple Lie group $G$.
 Since the arguments are basically the same as those for involutions, we mostly avoid details on the proofs.
 In Section \ref{automorphisms} we study finite order automorphisms of a $G$-bundle and show how these give rise to reductions of structure group of the bundle.
-We consider a version of this, twisted by a finite order automorphism of $G$ and a subgroup of $Z(G)$.
-These will play a central role in the study of our involutions and higher order automorphisms of the moduli space of $G$-Higgs bundles.
+We consider a version of this, twisted by a finite order automorphism of $G$ and a subgroup of $Z$, the centre of $G$.
+These will play a central role in the study of our finite order automorphisms of the moduli space of $G$-Higgs bundles.

-In Section \ref{higgs-bundles} we review the basics of $G$-Higgs bundle theory, where $G$ is a complex semisimple Lie group, including the notions of stability and the Hitchin--Kobayashi correspondence, relating to solutions to the Hitchin equations.
-This allows us to show the moduli space $\cM(G)$ appearing as a hyperk\"ahler quotient.
-We then describe a natural group of automorphisms of $\cM(G)$, which in particular will provide with the involutions and higher order automorphisms that we study in this paper.
-In Section \ref{invo-higgs-bundles} we introduce a class of $G$-Higgs bundles with an extra structure determined by an element $\theta\in \Aut_2(G)$.
-These are the $(G^\theta,\pm)$- and $(G_\theta,\pm)$-Higgs bundles mentioned above.
-These objects require appropriate stability conditions, defining moduli spaces $\cM(G^\theta,\pm)$ and $\cM(G_\theta,\pm)$, in terms of which we will describe the fixed points of the involutions studied later.
-We extend this to elements $\theta\in \Aut_n(G)$, defining the $(G_\theta,\zeta_k)$-Higgs bundles mentioned above.
+In Section \ref{higgs-bundles} we review the basics of $G$-Higgs bundle theory, where $G$ is a complex semisimple Lie group, including the notions of stability and the Hitchin--Kobayashi correspondence, relating to solutions to the Hitchin equations, whose moduli space appears as a hyperk\"ahler quotient.
+We then describe a natural group of automorphisms of $\cM(G)$, which in particular will provide with the finite order automorphisms that we study in this paper.
+In Section \ref{invo-higgs-bundles} we introduce a class of $G$-Higgs bundles with an extra structure determined by an element $\theta\in \Aut_n(G)$.
+These are the $(G^\theta,\zeta_k)$- and $(G_\theta,\zeta_k)$-Higgs bundles (which we call $(G^\theta,\pm)$- and $(G_\theta,\pm)$-Higgs bundles when $\theta\in \Aut_2(G)$) mentioned above.
+These objects require appropriate stability conditions, defining moduli spaces $\cM(G^\theta,\zeta_k)$ and $\cM(G_\theta,\zeta_k)$, in terms of which we will describe the fixed points of the finite order automorphisms studied later.